- A view of Andaman islands (picture from Wikimedia Commons)

-As the story of the paleolithic people of the islands spread it attracted professional and amateur researchers from around the world.
+As the story of the Paleolithic people of the islands spread it attracted professional and amateur researchers from around the world.
 The govt. of Union Territory of Andaman and Nicobar restricted access of visitors, particularly foreign nationals, to the tribal areas as a protective measure.
-However there are occasional reports of some greedy operators luring tourists, domestic and foreign, with offer of arranging sighting of the tribals.
+However, there are occasional reports of some greedy operators luring tourists, domestic and foreign, with an offer of arranging to sight the tribals.
 The international and Indian media have been exposing activities detrimental to the tribals, who are known to have low resistance to diseases.
 Gratifyingly the local media and activists in Andaman and Nicobar have also been very concerned and vocal about the welfare of the tribals and judiciary has ruled in favor of their cases.

 1. On the Aboriginal Inhabitants of the Andaman Islands With Report of Researches into the language of the South Andaman Island. – E.H.
 Man, A.J.
 Ellis – 1883

 2. The Andaman Islanders, Cambridge University Press – 1924

 3. Report of Archaeological Explorations from the Andaman Islands, Zarine Cooper, Deccan College, Pune.

 3. Molecular Relatedness of Aboriginal Groups of Andaman and Nicobar Islands with Similar Ethnic Populations – Central Forensic Science Laboratory and Anthroplogical Survey of India, Kolkata – 2003